slint-ui/slint/tools/lsp/README.md

 ### Syntax Highlighting

-Kate relies on the presence of syntax highlighting file for the usage of the LSP so we'll setup that first.
+Kate relies on the presence of syntax highlighting file for the usage of the LSP so we will setup that first.
 The file [sixtyfps.ksyntaxhighlighter.xml](./sixtyfps.ksyntaxhighlighter.xml) needs to be copied in a location where kate can find it.
 See the [kate documentation](https://docs.kde.org/stable5/en/kate/katepart/highlight.html#katehighlight-xml-format)